Getting Your Wellness Started

 Step 2: Prepare for your adventure.

 There are endless route options that you can take when it comes to wellness so I know it can be overwhelming, but it’s so important you take the time (and if you can’t do it on your own, this is where a health coach comes in) to create a plan of action and choose your adventure wisely.
-And by take your time I don’t mean this should take 6 months and be used as another form of procrastination, I just mean you should be thoughtful about it and take the time to actually sit down and critically think about the topic.

 Before I give you a list of things to consider, I want to share a couple common mistakes that I see people make all too often.
 These mistakes negatively impact the long term success of adopting lasting healthy habits.
 The path will be bumpy, but I’d like to help you manage, prepare for, and even eliminate some of those bumps by sharing my experience with you — both personal and observed.